scala/scala-lang/blog/_posts/2017-05-23-whats-new-scala-native.md

 ## What to expect for Scala Native 0.3?

-The plans for the next release of Scala Native include a new garbage collector, a better integration with sbt and more addition to the standard library.
+The plans for the next release of Scala Native include a new garbage collector, a better integration with sbt and more additions to the standard library.

 ### Improved garbage collector